New Federal Overtime Laws affect US Territories differently than the continental USA.

 Let SwipeClock help

-SwipeClock can help to mitigate overtime reporting abuse through the use of their biometric clocks, which require employees to be physically present to clock in.
+SwipeClock can help to mitigate overtime reporting abuse through the use of scanning clocks, which require employees to be physically present to clock in.
 That helps to eliminate buddy punching where a coworker logs in for an employee who isn’t working yet.
 Mobile time clocks monitor and can automatically log employees in who reach a destination.
 SwipeClock’s workforce management helps business owners to predict and schedule according to busier times, FTE allowances and more!
 Plus their software makes it easy to keep accurate records that are required by the DOL.
 Contact SwipeClock for more information.

 Simplify HR management today.